-Looking to undergo HSR Training?
-We can help!
+Looking to undergo the initial HSR Training course?
+You’ve come to the right place!
 Here at Leading Safety Training, we deliver exceptional Health and Safety Representative Training approved by SafeWork NSW.

-Leading Safety Training provide exceptional 5 day Health and Safety Representative Training, to ensure each organisation is offered a safe, reliable representative.
+Leading Safety Training provide exceptional WHS training, to ensure each organisation is offered a safe, reliable representative.

-As a Health and Safety Representative, you can make invaluable contributions to offer a safer environment for you, your fellow workers, management and anyone else operating and interacting with your organisation.
-As a direct result of your position and duties, your business will become more successful due to a reduction in incident rates and other operation disruption.
-Read on to learn more about our 5 day HSR training course.
+As safety representatives HSRs, you can make invaluable contributions to offer a safer environment for you, your fellow workers, management and anyone else operating and interacting with your organisation.
+As a direct result of your position and duties, your business will become more successful due to a reduction in incident rates and other operation disruptions.
+Work health and safety has never been more important – get qualified with LST HSR Training.

 What’s Involved in 5 Day HSR Training?